 I have to admit I felt guilty as I read her comment, realizing that until then, I’d never seriously considered how deeply some women are affected by the way they’re treated by men, myself included.
 Though many see the milonga as a refuge, it’s often a bittersweet place where men and women come together to tango, yet our enjoyment of the dance is too often hampered by our own prejudice, arrogance, and selfishness.

 I can’t argue with human nature.
 Men are attracted to young, beautiful, and sexy women, just as women are drawn to young, handsome, and attractive men; and we all tango for pleasure.
 However, we shouldn’t let this natural inclination mislead us.
 A tango partner is not a life partner.
-Whether he/she is young, pretty, or fertile is irrelevant.
-What matters is his/her knowledge, understanding, musicality, taste, skills, and maturity as a tango dancer.
-These qualities take years of diligent study, practice, and education—at least fifteen years, in my opinion.
+Whether they are young, pretty, or fertile is irrelevant.
+What matters is their knowledge, understanding, musicality, taste, skills, and maturity as a tango dancer.
+These qualities take years, even decades, of diligent study, practice, and education to cultivate.
 Tango is an adult dance.
-Most people begin their tango journey as adults, often after completing their child-rearing responsibilities.
+Most people begin dancing only after establishing a career or raising a family.
 By the time they truly get it, they are no longer young.
 That’s why milongueros and milongueras are generally older people, yet they’re regarded as status symbols in the milongas of Buenos Aires.
 Young Argentineans consider it an honor to dance with them, and dancers from all over the world come to Buenos Aires to do the same.

-In the US, the first and second generations of tango dancers are also reaching their senior ages, as the revival of tango that began in 1983 is now more than thirty years old.
+In the U.S., the first and second generations of tango dancers are also reaching their senior age, as the revival of tango that began in 1983 is more than 30 years old.
 But unlike in Argentina, here senior dancers often face ageism.
 At a recent event I attended, out of over a hundred participants, about a dozen older women sat mostly ignored.
-Under encouragement from the organizer, I decided to dance with these women, and it turned out to be a wonderful experience.
-All of them were excellent dancers, with most having danced tango for more than ten years.
+Under encouragement from the organizer, I decided to dance with them, and it turned out to be a wonderful experience.
+All these women were excellent dancers, with most having danced tango for more than ten years.
 This experience taught me a valuable lesson about the naivety of bias against older dancers.

-I’m not saying all older people are great dancers, nor do I advocate “charity” dances.
+I’m not suggesting that all older people are great dancers, nor do I advocate “charity” dances.
 But I believe that ageism in tango is unjustified, given the fact that there are a lot more experienced tangueros and tangueras among older dancers than among younger ones.
-It’s in our own interest not to judge dancers by their age or confuse tango with courtship.
-From my experience, women in their fifties and sixties are often the best social dancers.
+It’s in our own best interest to stop judging dancers by age or confusing tango with courtship.
+From my experience, women in their fifties and sixties are often the finest social dancers.
 Men, especially younger men, shouldn’t miss the chance to dance with them.
-While mature women may not appear as fresh and sexy as younger ones, their embrace, connection, musicality, communication, and coordination are often much stronger.
+Mature women may not appear as fresh and sexy as younger ones, but their embrace, connection, musicality, communication, and coordination are often much stronger.
 In other words, they have attained a deeper understanding of tango through years of practice—a strength that mature dancers can fully use to serve themselves.
 Dancing with them, young dancers are able to gain a completely new experience and understanding of tango that they would otherwise miss out on.

 October 18, 2015